 Simon is an industrial designer, so things had to be done to a very high standard and look professional.
 He devised a very simple clip from bracing strap (a standard building product that comes in a roll) to attach the innersprings – with the idea that anyone can make one.
 Here’s how.

 Then we needed to find 5 metres of timber to build the infills and gates.
-We discovered a supply not far away and free for the picking.
+We discovered a supply not far away.
 When we asked for permission, the owner allowed us to take as much as we wanted – but we only took what we needed, leaving some for the next person.